 Table 28, Cup & Pint, Buddy’s Pizza, Boardwalk Station and Mitten Market will be open for food and beverage service during your Zoo Boo experience.
 Make sure to visit Zoofari Market and Photo Memories to purchase your favorite Detroit Zoo keepsake before you depart!
 Credit or debit cards are strongly preferred as means of payment.

-- Tickets must be purchased in advance online or in Customer Care during regular Zoo hours.
+- Tickets must be purchased in advance online or at Customer Care during regular Zoo hours.

-- Walk-up tickets will not be available on event days.
+- Limited number of walk-up tickets available on event days.